ehgh/PARSRec-Explainable-Personalized-Attention-fused-Recurrent-Sequential-Recommendation/README.md

 ## Basic Usage
+### 1. Generate Synthetic data
-To generate synthetic dataset, set the arguments in the 'synthetic.sh' file and run this command in terminal:
+To generate the synthetic dataset, choose the argument values in the *'synthetic_data_generator.sh'* file and run this command in the terminal:

-    ./synthetic.sh
+    ./synthetic_data_generator.sh

-The dataset will be generated in the folder 'data/' in default mode
+This will generaet the synthetic dataset in the folder 'data/' in default mode.
+You can set the data directory via *'-data-directory'* argument.

+To get the list of parameters and definitions, run this line in the terminal:

+python3 synthetic_data_generator.py --help

+### 2. Train PARSRec

 To train PARSRec on dataset, set the arguments in the 'PARSRec.sh' file and run this command in terminal: